taimurmshah/job-search-tracker/README.md

 # job-search-tracker

-*still in development - MVP has been achieved.

 ### Backstory
 I graduated from Flatiron School's coding bootcamp back in March.
 I felt confident in my skill and learning capacity, but I hadn't anticipated how much of a full-time grind the job search process would be.
 Between conversations I'd had